 Dinner at Madame Brasserie at the Eiffel Tower

 And if you prefer to dine at Madame Brasserie it is also possible.
 Yes, at a higher price.
 But it is a dream experience, to enjoy French cuisine from the Eiffel Tower.

 I recommend arriving near sunset to see the spectacular views, then stay as it gets dark in Paris to see the lights.

-At the top every five minutes thousands of bright lights flash across the tower as bursts of light (actually best seen from a Seine River cruise or from the Champs Elysees).
+At the top every five minutes thousands of bright lights flash across the tower in bursts of light (actually best appreciated from a cruise on the Seine or from the Champs Elysees).

-As impressive as it is to climb the tower during the day, you will surely enjoy it more at twilight, when darkness completely envelops the city, and the tower shines with its spectacular light show.
-Plus you'll be seeing all the lights of the city.
+As impressive as it is to climb the tower during the day, you're sure to enjoy it more at twilight, when darkness completely envelops the city, and the tower shines with its spectacular light show.
+Plus, you'll be seeing all the lights of the city.

 Street thieves plunder astonished visitors gawking beneath the tower and tourists in crowded elevators.
 For pickpockets these are the best occasions to steal.